 Biography

-Bari Weiss is an American journalist who built a reputation covering campus culture wars, anti-Semitism, and free speech debates before founding The Free Press, an independent media outlet launched in 2022.
+Bari Weiss is an American journalist who built a reputation covering campus speech debates, anti-Semitism, and free expression disputes before founding The Free Press, an independent media outlet that originated as a Substack newsletter in 2021 and relaunched as a standalone publication in 2022.

 Media Career